-What do the Adrenal Glands Do?
+What Do the Adrenal Glands Do?

-- During our workday
+- Throughout our workday

-- During stressful driving situations.
+- During stressful personal situations

-- Being calm in annoying situations
+- Remaining calm in necessary battles

 What if we work ourselves into a situation where we depend on the fight or flight body management of our adrenal glands all the time?

-You guessed it these glands become “fatigued”
+You guessed it these glands become “fatigued.”

-3 Things About the Adrenals we will go over Today
+3 Things About the Adrenals We Will Go Over Today

 - 3 things your adrenal glands do for your body

-- 3 Outcomes you will feel as a result
+- 3 outcomes you will feel as a result

-3 Things Your Adrenals do For You
+3 Things Your Adrenals Do For You

-- They help you with recovery after exercise.
+- They help you with recovery after exercise

-- Blood sugar, Cortisol Levels and weight gain or loss
+- Blood sugar, Cortisol levels and weight gain or loss

 Common Symptoms of Adrenal Fatigue